A group of dancers from Hip Hop Bounce will be heading to America in January next year to perform at Disneyland and Universal Studios in Florida.

 One of the dancers heading to America is Ella Smart and when she found out about the opportunity she was incredibly excited not only for what she will experience, but for the opportunities it will provide for her dance.

-“When I first found out I was like “oh my gosh that is Disneyland and Universal Studios, wow!
-Then I thought about the amazing opportunity it is for regional dancers like us to be able to go over and show what we love”, she said.
+“When I first found out I was like “oh my gosh, wow!
+I thought about the amazing opportunity it is for regional dancers like us”, she said.

 “I am most looking forward to getting to see all the other dancers and getting to bond and see each other perform as well as the workshops.”